quietboil/sibyl/README.md

 let rows = stmt.query(103)?;
 ```

-or when binding argument to `:id` by name as:
+or bind a value to `:id` by name as:

 ```rust
 let rows = stmt.query((":ID", 103))?;